coffee beans

 Important notes: Owned by the Echeverría family who has been growing coffee on this land for over 50 years

-Strictly Hard Bean coffees (SHB) are the highest grade of Guatemalan coffee beans.
-Only the best hard bean coffees are allowed to be sold with regional designations.
+The SHB on the label means Strictly Hard Bean coffee – the highest grade of Guatemalan coffee beans.
+Only the best hard bean coffees are allowed to be sold with regional designations (Antigua in this case).
 So, if you see any SHB coffee labeled as just “Guatemalan”, it will be of lower quality.

 Cooper’s Cask Guatemalan Coffee Cold Brew